-Here we ask whether other classes of systems can generate hyperuniformity.
-Specifically we focus on mechanisms that can produce hyperuniformity in a biologically realistic setting, without requiring center of mass conservation or parameter fine-tuning.
-To this end, we introduce a population dynamics model, motivated by programmed cell death~\cite{bagciBistabilityApoptosisRoles2006,tysonControlCellGrowth2014,simonsTuningPlasmaCell2024}, and formulated under general assumptions applicable to a broad class of systems.
-In this model, (i) agents enter through a stochastic birth-type process, while (ii) death occurs when the internal state of the agent transitions away the 'viable' regime.
-Finally, (iii), the viable regime is stabilized by a shared diffusive resource, analogous to survival factors consumed by cells in a tissue.
-This resource, depleted by the agents, acts as the control parameter of the bifurcation that stabilizes the viable state.

-Together, these three ingredients define a negative feedback loop that guides the system towards a steady state where the birth rate of agents is matched by their removal (death) rate, and resource production matches its total consumption set by the population size.
-Remarkably, at low individual consumption rates (or high resource production rates), the steady state resource level asymptotes towards a critical threshold at the verge of the stabilization of the viable regime~\cite{karinEpigeneticInheritanceGene2023}.
-Mathematically, this model is a spatial extension of a zero-dimensional framework used recently to study biological memory in the context of long-term gene silencing~\cite{simonsTuningPlasmaCell2024}, the adaptive immune system~\cite{karinEpigeneticInheritanceGene2023}, and cell cycle control~\cite{simonsCellCycleCriticality2025}.
-Unlike the classical paradigm of Self-Organized Criticality \cite{bakSelforganizedCriticalityExplanation1987,watkins25YearsSelforganized2016}, here the dynamics do not exhibit the hallmark feature of large-scale avalanches.
-On the contrary, the system displays a regular behaviour over hydrodynamics scales, allowing for systematic coarse-graining.
+Here, we question whether other classes of systems can generate hyperuniformity.
+Notably, we find that hyperuniformity can arise in a biologically realistic setting without center-of-mass conservation and without parameter fine-tuning.
+Inspired by a recent study of plasma cell memory, we introduce a minimal population dynamics model based on programmed cell death~\cite{bagciBistabilityApoptosisRoles2006,tysonControlCellGrowth2014,simonsTuningPlasmaCell2024}.
+Yet, we will show that this model captures the behavior of a broad class of systems.
+In this model, agents are (i) produced through a stochastic birth-type process, and are (ii) eliminated (die) when the internal state of the agent transitions away from a `viable' regime.
+The viable regime is (iii) stabilized when the local concentration of a shared diffusive resource exceeds a critical threshold, analogous to the role of ``survival factors'' consumed by plasma cells in the bone marrow niche.
+This resource, depleted by the agents, acts as the control parameter of a dynamical bifurcation that stabilizes the viable state.
+Together, these three ingredients define a negative feedback loop that guides the system towards a steady state where the birth rate of agents is matched by their removal (death) rate, and resource production matches its total consumption set by the population size (see Fig.~\ref{illustration}, and Fig. S1 in the Supplemental Material \cite{SeeSupplementalMaterial}).
+Remarkably, when the consumption rate of individuals is decreased (or the production rate is increased), the steady-state resource level tends to the critical threshold that stabilizes viability~\cite{karinEpigeneticInheritanceGene2023}.
+Mathematically, this model is a spatial extension of a zero-dimensional framework used recently to study biological memory in the context of the transgenerational inheritance of gene silencing~\cite{simonsTuningPlasmaCell2024}, the adaptive immune system~\cite{karinEpigeneticInheritanceGene2023}, and cell cycle control~\cite{simonsCellCycleCriticality2025}.
+Unlike classic models of Self-Organized Criticality \cite{bakSelforganizedCriticalityExplanation1987,watkins25YearsSelforganized2016}, the dynamics here do not exhibit large-scale avalanches.
+On the contrary, the system displays regular behavior over hydrodynamic length scales, allowing for systematic coarse-graining.